LaunchCodeEducation/csharp-web-dev-curriculum/content/unit-testing/reading/mstest/index.md

    ![User hovers mouse over a function to see its parameter names](pictures/function-parameters-tooltip.png)

-      Hover over a function to see its parameters

 {{% /notice %}}

 Of course, `10` equals `10`.
 But let's run it so